MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/polybase-connectivity-configuration-transact-sql.md

 ---
 title: "PolyBase Connectivity Configuration (Transact-SQL)"
-description: Find out how to use sp_configure to display or change global configuration settings for PolyBase Hadoop and Azure Blob storage connectivity. ms.custom: "" ms.date: "06/01/2021" ms.prod: sql
+description: Find out how to use sp_configure to display or change global configuration settings for PolyBase Hadoop and Azure Blob Storage connectivity. ms.custom: "" ms.date: "06/01/2021" ms.prod: sql